dgraph-io/dgraph/wiki/content/deploy/index.md

 directory output.
 Each replica of the first group should have its own copy of `./out/0/p`, each replica of the second group should have its own copy of `./out/1/p`, and so on.

+#### Other shared options with Live and Bulk Loader

+`--files or -f`: Location of *.rdf(.gz) or *.json(.gz) file(s) to load.
+It will load multiple files in a given path.
+You can use dot path `-f .` or `-f ./path` to define current location in unix systems.

+`--format`: Specify file format (rdf or json) instead of getting it from filename.
+If you need to define a strict format manually.

+`--new_uids`: Ignore UIDs in load files and assign new ones.
+In Bulk Loader this option has a different propose from Live Loader.
+In Bulk it servers only to remap the UIDs.

 #### Tuning & monitoring